 Diversity and Inclusion Strategic Action Plan

 In November 2015, our Executive Committee adopted a Diversity and Inclusion Strategic Action Plan.
 All Firm constituencies contributed to the Strategic Action Plan, which identifies several priority areas (legal recruitment, attorney and staff advancement, practice and professional development, and work/life balance issues) and includes goals and strategies for achieving these goals, and benchmarks against which we measure our progress.
-The Action Plan is intended to be one that is organic and evolving over time, with an update proposed for the five-year anniversary, in November 2020.
 While there is still much to accomplish, we are proud of the progress we are making toward our goals:

 Conversations and Learning